Naruto607/NooseMod/Readme.txt

 	Using Time Lock (Real Time Duration or Sync Game Time to System Time) (Native Trainer) may be helpful in some scenes.
 	Be note that during that time, if you receive a callout other than this, you can respond or disregard.
 It's all yours.

-8. Normal Activites + Mission Waiting: Kinda boring to wait for the mission to get informed via Dispatch.
+8. Normal Activites + Mission Waiting: You may get bored if you wait for Dispatch to call in the "terrorist activity" or the mission.
 	If you happen to get bored, don't hesitate to partake the police activities (pursuit, arrest, etc.) OR force the callout to come to you.

 9. Intelligent AI: Terrorists tend to get impatient the longer you respond to the crime scene.